dpck/depack/documentary/3-1-babel.md

 <!-- block-start -->
 <tr><td>

-%FORK-js src/depack example/babel-normal -c -a -p --process_common_js_modules%
+%FORK-js src/depack e/1 -c -a -p --process_common_js_modules%
 </td></tr>
 <tr><td><md2html>
 **stdout**

+`<EMPTY>`

+The named import syntax on _CommonJS_ modules is not supported unless there is an ECMA6 version of the script which will be detected by static analysis in the `module` field of the _package.json_ file.
+Therefore it's good idea to publish the module also with the build for the compiler to include the source code of the package in another package being built.
 </md2html></td></tr>
 <!-- /block-end -->
 </table>